RoNotBroYT/Alert-buy-sell/README.md

 <i> If you find any bugs or issues, tell me an I will fix them.
 If i find any I will inform traders about the issue on this readme. </i>

+<h2>Please Note</h2>
+<i>Please note that you can lose money on any trade and and by using our softwere, this is at your own risk.
+For the buy-sell sofware you are wecome to report gliches but your money is at risk.
+Please vist [Gambleaware](https://www.gambleaware.org/). </i>